MoniMurray/shopping-list/TESTING.md

 Full testing was performed on the following devices:

-Laptop:
+- Laptop
-Samsung
+- Samsung
-iPhone12
+- iPhone12

 Each device tested the site using the following browsers:

-Google Chrome
+- Google Chrome
-Firefox
+- Firefox

 Additional testing was taken by friends and family on a variety of devices and screen sizes.
 A Big thank you to CI colleagues for taking the time to thoroughly test the site for me.

 | Feature                                          | Expected Outcome                                                                                                                                                              | Testing Performed                                      | Result                                                                                                             | Pass/Fail |